 The comedown from meth is going to be uncomfortable whether you like it or not, but there are certain things you can do to try and make it a little easier.
 The number one answer is to get professional help.
 Usually, with a drug like meth, you will need to enter into detox before going to a recovery center.

-Going through any kind of detox or comedown on your own can be very dangerous.
-There are some individuals who harm or even kill themselves due to how uncomfortable and hopeless feeling it is.
+Going through any kind of meth detox or comedown on your own can be very dangerous.
+There are some individuals who harm or even kill themselves due to how uncomfortable and hopeless the feeling is.
 I’ve been in that situation before myself.
 You will do anything to not feel that pain that you’ve been trying to avoid.
 It can be a very scary situation.